top of page

 Kathleen B. Mcnamara

-Kathleen McNamara is the author of Gold in the Furnace, a collection of short stories forthcoming from
+Kathleen McNamara is the author of the short story collection Gold in the Furnace, winner of the EastOver Press Debut Fiction Prize (forthcoming, 2027).

-Her work has appeared in North American Review, Witness, Reed, Columbia Journal, Nimrod, Redivider, The Pinch, and other journals.
-Her fiction is available in
+Her fiction has appeared or is forthcoming in Alaska Quarterly Review, North American Review, Witness, Reed, Nimrod, The Pinch, and other journals, and is available in

 This Side of the Divide (Vol. 2): New Lore of the American West, from Baobab Press, and Southern Lights: 75 Years of the Carolina Quarterly, from the